JvanKatwijk/swradio-8/README.md

-And indeed, samples could be read with a speed of 192k, however, some internal filtering in the stupid computer halved the signal in bandwidth, so receiving a signal sampled at 192k, with a bandwidth of less than 96k was completely useless for FM decoding.
+And indeed, samples could be read with a speed of 192k, however, some internal filtering in the stupid computer halved the signal in bandwidth, so receiving a signal sampled at 192k gave me a signal with a bandwidth of less than 96k, ompletely useless for FM decoding!!

 Even further, when sampling on 96k, the band was halved as well, so the effective bandwidth then would only be 48k.
-Of course a solution to get 96K was to decimate in software a signal sampled at 192k with a factor 2, but I was not amused.
+Of course a solution to get 96K was to decimate (in software) a signal sampled at 192k with a factor 2, but it was not why I bought the stupid thing.

-I'll not report on the discussion I had with the HP service desk (bad for my health), I cannot remember to have met such unwilling (ignorant?) people (and I can assure that I met lots of them).
+I'll not report on the discussion I had with the HP service desk (bad for my health), I cannot remember to have met such unwilling (ignorant?) people (and I can assure you that I met lots of them).
 They, the HP people, (c/w)ould not confirm that the band was halved.
 They claimed that they did not have a program to verify my claim, so my claim was ("by definition") false.
 Seems a little silly for a large